ZIB-IOL/KernelHerding.jl/docs/src/examples/infinite_dimensional_kernel_herding.md

 include(joinpath(dirname(pathof(FrankWolfe)), "../examples/plot_utils.jl"))
 ````

-# Kernel herding: The Frank-Wolfe algorithm in an infinite-dimensional setting
+# Kernel herding: Frank-Wolfe algorithms in an infinite-dimensional setting

 In this example, we illustrate how the Frank-Wolfe algorithm can be applied to infinite-dimensional kernel herding problems.
 First, we present a quick primer on kernel herding.

-## Kernel herding
+## Kernel herding: a primer

 Kernel herding is known to be equivalent to solving a quadratic optimization problem in a
 Reproducing Kernel Hilbert Space (RKHS) with the